Sequences to be released on Remembrance Sunday

-Twelfth Night are back in the studio, recording a new version of Sequences, their most popular track and set finale.
-It tells the story of a young soldier going off to fight in the First World War and returning home a changed person.
+We are delighted to announce we have completed the recording and mixing of the new studio version of Sequences.
+The 23-minute piece tells the story of a young man going off to fight in the First World War and coming back a changed man.